Blasstah/MCSD/README.md

 > **<a href="https://bootswatch.com/darkly/">Bootstrap theme (Darkly from Bootswatch)</a>, <a href="https://icons.getbootstrap.com">Bootstrap icons</a>, <a href="https://github.com/codemirror/codemirror5">CodeMirror</a> and <a href="https://github.com/caroso1222/notyf">Notyf</a>** are being downloaded from **CDNs**.
 Check **views/partials/libs** and **views/settings** for links.
 All of them are being downloaded from **jsDelivr** and **Cloudflare cdnjs (for CodeMirror)**.

+## Prerequisites
+- Node.JS
+- NPM
+- All packages (just install it with "npm i")

 ## Features
 Keep in mind that the software is in the early stages of development and more things will be added or changed.
 - Integrated, web server console